Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_augmenter/passage_augmenter.md

 ### 🤸 **Benefits**

-The primary benefit of passage augmenter is that allows users to fetch additional passages.
+The primary benefit of passage augmenter is that it allows users to fetch additional passages.

 ## **Node Parameters**

 **Top_k**

-- **Description**: The `top_k` parameter is utilized at the node level to define the top 'k' results to be retrieved from corpus.
+- **Description**: The `top_k` parameter is used at the node level to define the top 'k' results to be retrieved from corpus.
 - 📌 **Note**: The number of `top_k` must be same or less than the number of "`retrieval`node parameter `top_k`".